On distribution formulas for complex and $\ell$-adic polylogarithms

 We study an $\ell$-adic Galois analogue of the distribution formulas for polylogarithms with special emphasis on path dependency and arithmetic behaviors.
 As a goal, we obtain a notion of certain universal Kummer-Heisenberg measures that enable interpolating the $\ell$-adic polylogarithmic distribution relations for all degrees.

-\footnote{ This article will appear in the proceedings volume ``Periods in Quantum Field Theory and Arithmetic" (J.~Burgos, K.~Ebrahimi-Fard, H.~Gangl eds) for the Workshop on Multiple Zeta Values, Modular Forms and Elliptic Motives at ICMAT, Madrid in 2014. }
+\footnote{ This article has appeared in the proceedings volume ``Periods in Quantum Field Theory and Arithmetic" (J.~Burgos Gil, K.~Ebrahimi-Fard, H.~Gangl eds), [Conference proceedings ICMAT-MZV 2014] Springer Proceedings in Mathematics \& Statistics {\bf 314} (2020), pp.593--619.